tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 ```

 Change the reset in the example from asynchronous to synchronous.

+Follow programming conventions and coding style from previous lab exercises and rename all inputs, outputs and internal signals.

 Rename the states `s0`, `s1`, .., `s5` from the example to more meaningful and draw the state diagram.